rajeshpg78/shoppingcartfrontend/README.md

-The technology used in collaboration is
+The technology used  are
-Spring,
+Spring mvcFramework,
 Hibernate,
-apache server
+apache server,
 Mysql.
- The language used is
+ The language used is JAVA,
- javascript
+ javascript.
+ User interface & front end		   :   Bootstrap, HTML5,CSS3,JS(java Script),JSON.